Master of Camouflage: Chemical Deception in Insect and Plant Species

 Propagation of the mechanically-induced stimulus:

-The process of M. pudica sensing an initial movement and converting the mechanical sensation into an electrical or chemical signal is still being explored, yet the diffusion processes of such signals have mostly been elucidated.
+The process of M. pudica sensing an initial movement and converting the mechanical sensation into an electrical or chemical signal is still being explored, yet the processes of such signals have mostly been elucidated.
 Post-contact, the M. pudica releases two types of signals which will affect the motor organ.
 Based on the intensity of the contact, M. pudica either propagates a rapid signal to the pulvini through electrical stimulation or long-distance chemical stimulation through exchanges with the xylem and phloem (Hagihara & Toyota, 2020; Snow, 1924).

 Rapid signaling occurs when a contact is made with the pulvini of the plant, yet the plant’s structure is not harmed (Hagihara & Toyota, 2020).
 These types of pulvini stimulations result in the cell generating an action potential (AP) which, in the case of M. pudica propagatesthrough electrical interaction through apoplastic pathways connecting the cell walls (Figure 9) (Hagihara & Toyota, 2020; Sukhov, et al., 2011).
 The effects of an AP and the propagation of the response requires further clarification.
 AP is the reaction where a sensory cell sends an electrical signal to its neighbouring cells, thus altering the cell membrane potential and stimulating specific channel proteins (Sukhov et al., 2011).
 Using electrophysiological measurements techniques and galvanometers, the process of inducing electrical signals throughout the petiole to recreate the effect of the action potential was proven to have a change in ion concentrations within the cells (Hagihara & Toyota, 2020).
 This electrical stimulation was proven to activate the various ion pumps, such as H+-ATPase, potassium ion pump, and chlorine ion pump, which actively transport ions from the cytosol to the apoplast, thus creating a potential difference between the cytosol and the extracellular matrix (Hagihara & Toyota, 2020; Sukhov et al., 2011).
 The biochemical importance lies in the charges and movement of the ions.